Atlantis (wrestler): El idolo de los Niños (1983–2005)

-Atlantis made his professional wrestling debut on June 12, 1983, after training under world-renowned Mexican wrestling trainer Diablo Velazco for just under a year.
-He adopted the masked ring persona of "Atlantis", a supposed warrior from the lost city of Atlantis, complete with a mask that had the image of two fish on it.
-After working for various Mexican promotions for the first year of his career Atlantis became a regular for Empresa Mexicana de Lucha Libre (EMLL), Mexico's oldest professional wrestling promotion.
-On November 30, 1984, Atlantis defeated Jerry Estrada to win the Mexican National Middleweight Championship, the first wrestling title of his career.
-Atlantis held the Middleweight title for 457 days, with several high-profile title defenses that helped establish the young wrestler's reputation for good matches.
-On March 2, 1986 Atlantis lost the Middleweight title to Talismán.
-By 1988 Atlantis had formed a regular tag team with Ángel Azteca and on March 6, 1988, the duo defeated Los Infernales (Masakre and MS-1 to win the Mexican National Tag Team Championship.
-Three months later Atlantis became a double champion when he defeated Kung Fu to win the NWA World Middleweight Championship, the highest championship in the middleweight division.
-Atlantis only held the title for 37 days before losing it to Emilio Charles Jr. in his first defense.
-He quickly regained the title, defeating Charles Jr. on July 20, 1988, and held it for two weeks before losing the title back to Emilio Charles Jr. On May 25, 1990, after an 811-day reign, Atlantis and Ángel Azteca lost the Mexican Nation Tag Team Championship to Pierroth Jr. and Bestia Salvaje.
-The loss of the title was used as a storyline motivation for Ángel Azteca turning Rudo (villain or heel) by attacking Atlantis.
-The feud between the two continued off and on over the years until Ángel Azteca's death in 2007.
-The two fought in several intense and bloody battles, but remained close friends backstage.
+He made his professional wrestling debut on June 12, 1983, after training for under a year with world-renowned Mexican wrestling trainer Diablo Velasco.
+He adopted the masked tecnico (face) ring persona of "Atlantis", a supposed warrior from the lost city of Atlantis, donning a mask with an image of two fish, becoming a regular for Empresa Mexicana de Lucha Libre (EMLL).
+On November 30, 1984, he defeated Jerry Estrada to win the Mexican National Middleweight Championship, the first title of his career, holding it for 457 days until losing to Talismán on March 2, 1986.
+By 1988, Atlantis had formed a regular tag team with Ángel Azteca, defeating Los Infernales (Masakre and MS-1) to win the Mexican National Tag Team Championship on March 6.
+Three months later, he became a double champion, defeating Kung Fu for the NWA World Middleweight Championship, the highest championship in the middleweight division; he lost it to Emilio Charles Jr. 37 days later.
+He regained the title on July 20, losing it back to Charles two weeks later.
+On May 25, 1990, after 811 days, Atlantis and Azteca lost their championship to Bestia Salvaje and Pierroth Jr., leading to a storyline where Azteca attacked Atlantis, turning rudo (heel).
+The feud between the two continued off and on over the years until Azteca's death in 2007; they remained close friends backstage.